 - Use a sunscreen with SPF 20 and higher, without synthetic perfumes and preservatives.

-- On the outer ears, nose and tops of the feet, sunscreen should be applied with particular care.
+- Sunscreen should be applied with particular care to the outer ears, nose and tops of the feet.